-Your vehicle will require the use of two heat shields.
-The shields are used to deflect heat away from the air spring.
-The heat shields are mounted between the upper bracket and the upper plate of the air spring on the exhaust side of the vehicle see Figure "D".
-Position the shields between the exhaust pipe and the air spring.
-Ensure that the heat shields will not interfere with the normal operation of the air spring or the vehicle's suspension.
-Do not position the faces of the shields directly over the axle, as they may contact the axle on full suspension compression.
+Some vehicles may require the use of a heat shield.
+The shield is used to deflect heat from the air spring.
+A heat shield should be used if the distance between the exhaust pipe and the air spring is approximately 6" or less.
+The heat shield is mounted between the upper bracket and the upper plate of the air spring see Figure "C".
+Position the shield directly between the closest heat source and the air spring.
+Ensure that the heat shield will not interfere with the normal operation of the air spring or the vehicle's suspension.
+Do not position the face of the shield directly over the axle, as it may contact the axle on full suspension compression.